MMZK1526/mmzk-typeid/README.md

 For more information, please check out the [specification](https://github.com/jetpack-io/typeid/blob/main/README.md).

+If you notice any issues or have any suggestions, please feel free to open an issue or contact me via email.

 ## Highlights

 In addition to the features provided by [TypeID](https://github.com/jetpack-io/typeid), this implementation also supports:

-1. Generating typeids in a batch.
+1. Generating TypeIDs in a batch.
 They are guaranteed to have the same timestamp (up to the first 32768 ids) and of ascending order;
 2. Encoding the prefix in the [type level](src/Data/KindID.hs), so that if you accidentally pass in a wrong prefix, the code won't compile, avoiding the need for runtime checks.

 ## Quick start